-To achieve the ROM’s objective of synthesizing aesthetics, durability, and efficiency of use and maintenance, the design bypassed conventional washroom fixtures and products.
-Fundamental to the scheme is a unique, sinuous element that combines the function of a counter with an AODA-compliant trough-style sink at two heights—one for children and the other for adults and those in mobility devices—complete with a baby-changing table and diaper disposal.
-Fabricated from white Corian, it is a seamlessly integrated clean and fluid form; its organic contours providing a sculptural and dynamic focus to the space.
-In conjunction with the gleaming row of brushed stainless steel partitioned stalls on the opposite wall, the washrooms are a paradigm of hygienic purity and efficiency.
+To achieve the ROM’s objective of synthesizing elegance, durability, and efficiency of use and maintenance, the design bypassed conventional washroom fixtures in favour of innovative shapes and mechanisms.
+Fundamental to the scheme is a custom sinuous design that combines the function of a counter with an AODA-compliant trough-style sink at two heights — one for children and the other for adults and those in mobility devices — as well as a baby-changing table and diaper disposal.
+The stainless steel faucets complement the brushed stainless steel partitioned stalls on the opposite wall, completing an aesthetic that conveys hygienic modernity and efficiency.

-Combination water faucet/hand dryers allow visitors to wash and dry their hands at the same location, shortening overall time spent in the washroom by reducing cross-over traffic, which in turn ensures a drier floor, lower operating costs and the elimination of paper towel waste.
+Sculptural, accessible, and efficient, the white Corian statement sink is also the first project in Canada to use Dyson’s state-of-the-art Airblade Wash + Dry fixtures.
+The latter allow visitors to wash and dry their hands at the same location, shortening overall time spent in the washroom by reducing cross-over traffic, which in turn ensures a drier floor, lowers operating costs, and eliminates paper towel waste.
 To further decrease maintenance, the design team specified ceiling-mounted partitions, wall-mounted plumbing and fixtures, and a seamless terrazzo floor that evokes the many minerals in the ROM’s collections.